Starting a Two-Way Radio Network

 Many two-way radios can operate on unlicensed frequencies based essentially by line-of-sight.
 If you can draw a line from you to the other person without going through terrain or too many buildings, trees, etc., you can probably communicate.

-line-of-sight signals in the Very High Frequency (VHF) range can be useful in event of an emergency.
+Line-of-sight signals in the Very High Frequency (VHF) range can be useful in event of an emergency.
 These include five unlicensed Multi-Use Radio Service (MURS) frequencies set aside for general public use by the Federal Communications Commission (FCC) and restricted to a maximum of 2 watts of transmitting power.
 Learn more about MURS:

 https://www.fcc.gov/wireless/bureau-divisions/mobility-division/multi-use-radio-service-murs